Medo Kamara: Kazma

-On 31 January 2019 it was confirmed, that Kamara had signed for another Kuwaiti side, Kazma SC in the Kuwait Premier League.
+On 31 January 2019, it was confirmed that Kamara had signed for another Kuwaiti side, Kazma SC in the Kuwait Premier League.
 Kamara had been without club for six months since his departure from Kuwait SC.

+In 2022 Medo signed contract with Finnish second division club Gnistan.
+In 2024 he joined Finnish club HJS, which plays third tier football in Finland.

 International career

 Internationally, Kamara played for the Sierra Leonean under-17 team that finished runner-up of the 2003 African U-17 Championship in Swaziland.
 He was also a member of the same team at the 2003 FIFA U-17 World Championship in Finland.

+By 2010, he had received Finnish citizenship.
 After spending seven years in Finland, Kamara has expressed his wish to play for the Finnish national team, but FIFA ruled this out as they rejected his application to play for Finland in December 2010.
 After FIFA's decision, Kamara announced his availability for the Sierra Leonean national team and was subsequently called up to face Niger on 27 March 2011.
 Finally, Kamara debuted for his homeland in that match playing the full 90 minutes.